entando/entando-pipelines/README.md

  2. the last directive of a given feature overrides the previous directives of the same feature
  3. Above rule #1 wins over rule #2

+# FURTHER INFO

+Check the subdir docs for testing and methods reference documentation.